OLADS247/Turing/README.md

+🌐 Turing
-**🌐 Turing  is a clean and responsive website built using HTML5 and CSS3.
+Turing is a clean and responsive website built using HTML5 and CSS3.
 It showcases a modern and professional web presence suitable for personal brands, small businesses, or demo projects.

 🚀 Live Demo